awadauche/awadauche.github.io/content/authors/admin/_index.md

 ## About Me

-Uchechukwu Awada is an Associate Professor with the School of Software at Henan Institute of Science and Technology.
+Uchechukwu Awada is an Associate Professor with the School of Software at Henan Institute of Science and Technology (河南科技学院).
 His research interests include distributed computing/systems, mobile computing, cloud/edge computing, IoT, IoV and AI.
 He leads the Systems Research Group, whose mission is to identify, engineer and evaluate innovative technologies that address current and future data-intensive challenges.
 They take a very practical approach to research, by building and evaluating real systems, whilst publishing in many of the top-tiered systems research conferences and journals.